Intersex can be divided into four categories:

 True Gonadal Intersex.
 Here the person must have both ovarian and testicular tissue.
 This may be in the same gonad (an ovotestis), or the person might have one ovary and one testis.
 The person may have XX chromosomes, XY chromosomes, or both.
 The external genitals may be ambiguous or may appear to be female or male.
 This condition used to be called true hermaphroditism.
 In most people with true gonadal intersex, the underlying cause is unknown, although in some animal studies it has been linked to exposure to common agricultural pesticides.

 Complex or Undetermined Intersex Disorders of Sexual Development.
 Many chromosome configurations other than simple 46, XX or 46, XY can result in disorders of sex development.
-These include 45, XO (only one X chromosome), and 47, XXY, 47, XXX -- both cases have an extra sex chromosome, either an X or a Y. These disorders do not result in an intersex condition where there is discrepancy between internal and external genitalia.
+These include 45, XO (only one X chromosome), and 47, XXY, 47, XXX -- both cases have an extra sex chromosome, either an X or a Y. These disorders do not result in a condition where there is discrepancy between internal and external genitalia.
 However, there may be problems with sex hormone levels, overall sexual development, and altered numbers of sex chromosomes.